 A catastrophic event like a hurricane or fire can cause millions of dollars of damage to a condominium association’s property in a short span of time.
-Condominium association insurance policies typically cover common areas like roofs, elevators, fitness rooms, garages, swimming pools and pool decks, tiki huts, entryways, balconies, canopies, the exterior envelope of the building, and windows and sliding glass doors.
+Condominium association insurance policies typically cover common areas like roofs, elevators, fitness rooms, garages, pool decks, swimming pools, tiki huts, entryways, balconies, canopies, the exterior envelope of the building, and windows and sliding glass doors.
 In addition to the insurance policy, every condominium association in Florida has its own unique set of condominium documents which could potentially affect what is covered under the insurance policy.

 Typically, once the property manager or another representative of the condominium association notifies the insurance company of the damage claim, that triggers an immediate response from the insurer in the form of:

 - Demands for documentation relating to the property, including, but not limited to, board meeting minutes, property maintenance documents, repair documents, floor plans, invoices, contracts, engineering reports, financial records, cancelled checks, etc. It is not uncommon for insurers to demand documents dating back 10 years or more.
 These requests routinely involve thousands of pages of documentation.

 - Multiple on-site inspections by teams of insurance adjusters and experts.
 These inspections can take days, weeks, or even months to complete, depending on the extent of the damage and the size of the property.

 - Demands for one or more condominium association Board member(s) to provide sworn testimony under oath,

 - Demands for other representatives of the association (i.e. general contractors, public adjusters, professional engineers, etc.) to provide sworn testimony under oath

 - Damage estimates.

 - Demands for a signed and notarized Proof of Loss statement attesting under oath to the damage amount.

 Contact our Condominium Association Damage Attorneys Today